mauLovera/PR--graphql-practice/README.md

 const resolvers = {
   // Create Query object
   Query: {
-    // Create method on Query Object -- define what it will do/return when called users() {
+    // Create method on Query Object -- define what it will do/return when called
+    // basically routes found in REST api's users() {
       return UserList
     },